-Custom Certificate Signing Requests · Cloudflare SSL docs
+Custom Certificate Signing Requests

 Unable to decode the JSON request body.
-Please check your input and try again.
+Check your input and try again.

 400